Do You Really Need Professional Headshots?

 Next, to get a solid profile picture, she advises picking a simple background.
 "Plain white is best" so that the focus stays on you.
 Then she suggests having someone take your photo in natural light to compliment your features.
 Stand near a window and ditch the flash for the best effect.

 Finally, she adds, keep the photo cropped and make sure that your face fills up at least 60% of the frame.
-"No dangling arms of your college buddies, or distant photos on that hike you took this summer."
+"No dangling arms of your uni friends, or distant photos on that hike you took this summer."

 Advertisement